 A few dimension over, Holly was sitting astride her mount, peering through her spynocs (the Indashi equivalent of binoculars, fashioned from exosaur leather and a pair of hand-crafted lenses) at Flaysac’s bandits, who were stationed throughout various outposts dotting the Ankaran Mountain Range.

-Due to time slippage, in the hour it had taken for Peter and his friends to break into ANOS, Holly had spent another year on Elithia preparing to fight her way through the mountains.
+Due to time slippage, in the hour it had taken for Peter and his friends to break into ANOS, Holly had spent a year on Elithia preparing to fight her way through the mountains.
 She planned to bridge this world with hers, then lead her Death Riders (a cadre of her fiercest warriors) into the portal.
 First on her list was Peter Lee.
-She’d pike him through the asshole, then decapitate all the other fuck-knockers who’d pissed her off.
+She’d pike him through the asshole, then decapitate every fuck-knocker who’d pissed her off.
 After that…

-She lowered her spynocs to her chest, brow furrowing as she thought it over.
-What would be better: going back to being a teen-queen cheerleader, or staying as she was—a badass king in charge of a bloodthirsty horde?
+She lowered her spynocs, brow furrowing as she thought it over.
+What would be better: go back to being a teen-queen cheerleader, or stay as she was—a badass king in charge of a bloodthirsty horde?